Microsoft reiterates commitment to ERP software

 Analysts say Microsoft is still a power player in the crowded SMB market, which now includes IBM, SAP and PeopleSoft.

 "Microsoft still has great ambition," says Dwight Davis, an analyst with Summit Strategies.
 "The challenge internally is to integrate products and consolidate components.
-But I see similarities with MSN, which also had great expectations but didn't hit its target.
+But I see similarities with their MSN efforts, which also had great expectations but didn't hit its target.
 Microsoft stuck with it and we're likely to see the same thing with the (BSG)."